outlandishideas/signalise-data-wrangler/README.md

 ## Collectors
+Collectors fetch data from an external source (such as a CRM or spreadsheet).

+* They should only fetch data from one source
+* They should save data to a schema specific to the source they fetch from (e.g. gsuite, monday)
+* They should minimise manipulation of the data so that the data they save is as close as possible to the data they fetched.
+If the data needs to be transformed that should happen in Reporting Views (see below)

 ## Reporting views
+Reporting Views are SQL views on the underlying schemas that are populated by the collectors.

+They can combine data from multiple sources/schema and aggregate data to make it convenient for Workers and other reporting to uses.

 ## Workers
+Query the warehouse and do an action on one or more external services.

+### Workers must not save data to the data warehouse!
+The data warehouse should not be the canonical store for any data - save it somewhere else.
+Another database, Google sheets, Monday, etc.

+They should subclass `Worker` and should implement a

+* `find_candidates` function which finds items to do work on - e.g. identify booked appointments without corresponding calendar events
+* `do_work` function which processes a single item (e.g. adding a calendar event and marking it as processed in the CRM)

 ## Standalone workers
 Standalone workers are like workers by they do not read from (or write to) the data warehouse.